 STRONG CIVIL SOCIETY

-In 2020, the Stena AB Group directly and indirectly donated SEK 24 million for such purposes as building competences in schools, environmental initiatives, innovation, research, culture, sports associations and children’s rights.
+In 2020, the Stena AB Group directly and indirectly donated SEK 24 million for such purposes as building competencies in schools, environmental initiatives, innovation, research, culture, sports associations and children’s rights.
 The Sten A Olsson Foundation for Research and Culture donated SEK 24 million in 2020, as well as an average of SEK 35 million per year during the past ten years.
 In 2020, the Jane and Dan Sten Olsson Foundations distributed SEK 9 million for social and scientific purposes, including support for the Hand in Hand Foundation.
-Over the years, the contributions to Hand in Hand have created almost 200,000 jobs, mainly in Africa
+Over the years, the contributions to Hand in Hand have created almost 200,000 jobs, mainly in Africa.

 Read more about Stena and the Non-Violence Project Foundation